S3-working-group/s3-practical-guide/content/src/principles/principle-equivalence.md

 People are more likely to take responsibility for following through on decisions when they are involved in making them.
 This is further reinforced when ensuring affected parties have influence in adapting those decisions later, should they discover reasons why a decision is no longer good enough, or if they discover a viable way for improving something.

-Decisions we develop together will always be ‘our’ decisions, whereas decisions taken by others, will always be ‘theirs’ and will be appreciated and supported more or less by others, depending on their personal preference and point of view.
+Decisions we develop together will always be ‘_our_’ decisions, whereas decisions taken by others, will always be ‘_theirs_’ and will be appreciated and supported more or less by others, depending on their personal preference and point of view.

 Some decisions will affect a large group of people, e.g. an entire department, or even the  organization as a whole.
 Including those affected in the decision making process will yield benefits that reach far beyond the decision in question.
 People will build connection, trust and a greater sense of community and belonging.
 For effectively involving a large number of stakeholders in the decision making process you can use a variety of group facilitation techniques and online tools.